whitone/awesome-discoveries/README.md

 * [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) - A code-completion engine for Vim _(`Python`)_

-* [Comcast](https://github.com/tylertreat/Comcast) - Simulate common network problems like latency, bandwidth restrictions, and dropped/reordered/corrupted packets. _(`Go`)_
+* [Comcast](https://github.com/tylertreat/Comcast) - Simulate common network problems like latency, bandwidth restrictions, and dropped/reordered/corrupted packets _(`Go`)_

-* [unittest-xml-reporting](https://github.com/xmlrunner/unittest-xml-reporting) - A unittest test runner that can save test results to XML files that can be consumed by a wide range of tools, such as build systems, IDEs and continuous integration servers. _(`Python`)_
+* [unittest-xml-reporting](https://github.com/xmlrunner/unittest-xml-reporting) - A unittest test runner that can save test results to XML files that can be consumed by a wide range of tools, such as build systems, IDEs and continuous integration servers _(`Python`)_

-* [git-quick-stats](https://github.com/arzzen/git-quick-stats) - A simple and efficient way to access various statistics in git repository. _(`Bash`)_
+* [git-quick-stats](https://github.com/arzzen/git-quick-stats) - A simple and efficient way to access various statistics in git repository _(`Bash`)_

 * [Hellogopher](https://github.com/cloudflare/hellogopher) - Makefile for Go projects _(`Makefile`)_